This glossary includes definitions of key terms used within proGIreg. The definitions are specific to this project.

 The proGIreg Living Labs involve user communities, not only as observed objects but also as active participants of co-creation.
 The four Living Labs in Dortmund, Turin, Zagreb and Ningbo are – to varying degrees - former industrial areas that are struggling due to the decline of production and the related loss of jobs in those areas.
 Within each Living Lab, various nature-based solutions are being implemented to stimulate new economic activities, while regenerating ecological conditions and supporting societal and community cohesion.

 Nature-based solutions use natural elements or processes to address societal and environmental challenges.
-For example, in inner-city areas with little green space available, green walls and roofs are being added to buildings to improve their insulation, filter pollutants, provide food for pollinators, and make the space more pleasant for people to live in.
+For example, in inner-city areas with little green space available, green walls and roofs are being added to buildings to improve their insulation, filter pollutants, provide food for pollinators, and make the space more pleasant for people to live in, all the while enhancing biodiversity.

-The European Commission defines nature-based solutions as “solutions that are inspired and supported by nature, which are cost-effective, simultaneously provide environmental, social and economic benefits and help build resilience.
-Such solutions bring more, and more diverse, nature and natural features and processes into cities, landscapes and seascapes, through locally adapted, resource-efficient and systemic interventions.”
+The European Commission defines nature-based solutions as: “Solutions that are inspired and supported by nature, which are cost-effective, simultaneously provide environmental, social and economic benefits and help build resilience.
+Such solutions bring more, and more diverse, nature and natural features and processes into cities, landscapes and seascapes, through locally adapted, resource-efficient and systemic interventions.
+Nature-based solutions must therefore benefit biodiversity and support the delivery of a range of ecosystem services."

 The proGIreg nature-based solutions are specifically adapted to the needs of post-industrial areas.
 For example, aquaponics - the soilless cultivation of plants and fish whereby the fish waste water provides the nutrients needed to feed the plants - enables communities to grow their own food in areas where vegetable gardening in soil would otherwise not be possible, such as where soil is contaminated.